 What about people guest-posting on your site?

-I’m also a big fan of allowing other people to guest post on my own site.
-You should consider offering guest posting on your blog, too (if you don’t already).
+I'm also a fan of allowing other people to guest post on my own site from time to time.
+You should consider offering guest posting on your blog, too (if you don't already).

 If you're asking for opportunities to guest post on others' blogs, this just makes sense.
 It allows the relationship you've developed with the host blogger to be mutual.